• Skip to main content

 There are many types of silk that spiders use to build their web.
 The spider web allows a spider to trap its food without having to spend a lot of energy chasing its prey; however, the energy required to create a spider web consumes a lot of protein, so the spider will often consume its own web (recycle).

 Above, you’ll see an example of a spider web (the orb web), being constructed.
-Actually, there is a lot more to building a spider web, but this covers all the basics and serves as an excellent overview.
+There is much more to building a spider web, but this covers all the basics and serves as an excellent overview.

-Did you know that a spider’s silk strands can be stronger than strands of steel of the same thickness?
-In fact, many high tech companies are studying the structure of the material to help develop new products for building and design!
+Did you know that a spider’s silk strands can be stronger than steel strands of the same thickness?
+In fact, many high tech companies are studying the material’s structure to help develop new products for building and design!

 I live in the N.W.this may be wolf spiders, there web may be to the power lines above to the bushes below by late fall this is a site in my own yard, wow.